Starting a record label isn’t a totally crazy idea.

 Important dates include deadlines for the album’s final master, album and insert artwork, social media campaigns, video shoots, press release and radio sampler mailouts, social media content and beyond.

-Every little element—especially if you plan to do a music video shoot—will add extra deadlines that you’ll need to plan around.
+Every little element—especially if you plan to do a music video shoot, produce merchandise or vinyl—will add extra deadlines that you’ll need to plan around.

 So once you’ve got an artist signed be ready to roll up your sleeves and start planning.